Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

-* Contributors from outside the Submitty GitHub organization should clone the repo on their own GitHub page, and create a branch with the modifications to be included with this PR.  _Note: If appropriate, please grant write access to the submitty organization administrators so we can more conveniently make small edits (e.g., UI text wording changes).
-In some cases this can speed up the approval and merging of your contributions._
+* Contributors from outside the Submitty GitHub organization should clone the repo on their own GitHub page, and create a branch with the modifications to be included with this PR.  _Note: Please grant write access to the submitty organization administrators so we can more conveniently make small edits (e.g., UI text wording changes).
+This can speed up the approval and merging of your contributions._

-  Contributors who are already active members of the Submitty GitHub organization can make a branch within the Submitty organization repo.  _Note: This is preferred since it allows other members of the organization to push changes to the branch, and work as a group on larger features._
+  Contributors who are already active members of the Submitty GitHub organization can make a branch within the Submitty organization repo.  _Note: This is the preferred method, since it allows other members of the organization to directly push changes to the branch (with fewer steps), and allows work as a group on larger features._

   PRs can be made from either type of branch.